 I want a quality account that attracts real followers, promotes interaction, and hopefully drives traffic to the sites I’m actively marketing.
 I don’t want my account to be dinged because I “fell in with the wrong crowd”.

 Fortunately, a large number of the spam accounts I had followed back were easy to identify.
 I thought I would share these with you so that maybe you can help, too.
-The more we as a community fights against spammers, the better the community becomes.
+The more we as a community fights against spammers on Pinterest, the better the community becomes.
 Less spam = better Pinterest!

 At the end, I’ll explain how I found and unfollowed these accounts with very little effort.
 It’s an ongoing process that takes some time, but I’ll explain and you’ll see it’s not hard to manage.